MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 Since you created a tab app during setup, the Teams Toolkit scaffolds all the necessary code for a basic tab in the `tabs` directory.
 Within this directory there are several important files:

-- `tabs/src/index.js` is the front-end application's entry point, where the main `App` component is rendered with `ReactDOM.render()`.
+- `tabs/src/index.jsx` is the front-end application's entry point, where the main `App` component is rendered with `ReactDOM.render()`.
-- `tabs/src/components/App.js` handles URL routing in your app.
+- `tabs/src/components/App.jsx` handles URL routing in your app.
 It calls the [Microsoft Teams JavaScript client SDK](../tabs/how-to/using-teams-client-sdk.md) to establish communication between your app and Teams.
-- `tabs/src/Tab.js` contains the code to implement the UI of your application.
+- `tabs/src/components/Tab.jsx` contains the code to implement the UI of your application.
-- `tabs/src/TabConfig.js` contains the code to implement the UI that configures your application.
+- `tabs/src/components/TabConfig.jsx` contains the code to implement the UI that configures your application.

 Several tabs are required by the Teams runtime, including the privacy notice, terms of use, and configuration tabs.
-The code for the privacy notice and terms of use are located in the `about` directory.
+The code for the privacy notice and terms of use are located in the same directory.

 When you add cloud functionality, additional directories are added to the project.
 Most notably, the `api` directory holds the code to any Azure Functions you write.